beet-software/dorm/dorm_example/README.md

 flutter run -d chrome
 ~~~

+Flutter profiles require Flutter **3.47.1 or newer**.
+Pure Dart profiles do
+not have this Flutter requirement.

 Docker Compose starts infrastructure only.
 The Dart or Flutter application runs
 on the host so that local environment variables, browser access, and Flutter
 development tools remain available.